OptStartHeat

 -25

-Minimum value - outdoor temperature (°C)
+Minimum value - outside temperature (°C)

 gc_Parameters.rTOMax